Hey everybody, and welcome to our Trainer Academy Best Health Coach Certificate comparison article.

 Dr. Sears does require recertification, but instead of providing CEU’s, you’ll need to take a test and pay a recertification fee.

-NSHC also requires recertification through the completion of an online exam.
+NSHC also requires that everyone recertify through the completion of an online exam.

 Click here to access our detailed study materials and get started.